+Construction project delivery methods help determine the way that stakeholders work together during the planning, design, and building phases.
 The Project Management Institute (PMI) defines a construction project delivery system as “the structure of the relationships of the parties, the roles and responsibilities of the parties, and the general sequence of activities required to deliver the project.”
 It defines how the parties are related to each other contractually throughout the progress of the project.

-Construction project delivery methods
+Overview of project delivery methods

-- Design-Bid-Build (DBB)
+1. Design-Bid-Build (DBB)

 The design team works with the owner to develop the contract documents: drawings, specifications, and other exhibits.
 Once the design is finished, it is sent out for general contractors to provide a bid on the project.

 - The design phase can require the owner to spend a lot of cash before getting a firm price on the actual construction project.

-The entire project is handled by either the architect or the contractor from start to finish – drawing a stark contrast to the above design-bid-build project.
+The entire project is handled by either the architect or the contractor from start to finish, drawing a stark contrast to the above design-bid-build project.
 In theory, when the design team and build team are rolled into one operation, the project becomes more efficient.

 DB projects can be architect-led or contractor-led, depending on who the contract is with.

 Architect-led agreements are generally used on projects that have a high difficulty of design, like new buildings, remodels, etc.

 No matter which way the contract is written, the architect and contractor are usually contractually connected between themselves, and one of them is connected to the owner and takes point on the project.

 DB projects allow contractors and subcontractors to have a say in the design, which can be beneficial when they have extensive experience.
 The process from start of design to completion of construction is usually shorter too, so it is often used for fast-track projects.